Loading & Standing Zones

 Loading zones are for the loading and unloading of deliveries to buildings.
 These zones are for commercial vehicles.They are not designated to reserve parking for business patrons or employees.
 Any commercial vehicle may park in any loading zone for the purpose of loading and unloading for up to thirty minutes.

 15 Minute Standing Zones

 Standing zones are designated areas in the parking lane for temporary parking.
 Vehicles parking in standing zones must have their hazard lights flashing while the driver is away from the vehicle.

 Valet zones are special loading zone areas in the parking lane for the operation of a valet service.
 The process for determining a valet zone and approval is similar to that of a loading zone.
 Active hours will be limited to the hours of operation of your valet service.

-If your business establishment wishes to conduct valet services independently on an incidental basis, you must obtain a valet parking service license from the Department of Consumer Services.
+If your business establishment wants to use valet services only for special events, you must obtain a valet parking service license from the Department of Consumer Services.
 Otherwise, you must contract a licensed valet operator.
-A list of valet operators licenses in the City of Chicago is available here.

 To apply for a standing, loading or valet zone, please submit to our office the following: